 Enterprise Risk Management

-Although risk-taking is often necessary to achieve our objectives, we will manage that risk by using the ERM process to gain a more comprehensive understanding of the threats and opportunities that we face as an educational institution.
-This understanding will guide our decision-making, making us successful and resilient as we manage internal and external risks.
+Although risk-taking is often necessary to achieve our objectives, we will manage that risk by using this framework to gain a more comprehensive understanding of the threats and opportunities that we face as an educational institution.
+This understanding will guide our decision-making, helping us succeed and remain resilient as we manage internal and external risks.
 Effectively navigating uncertainty will strengthen our performance while creating and preserving value.

-USF utilizes the International Standards Organization (ISO) 31000:2018 framework, Risk Management Principles and Guidelines.
+This framework aligns with the International Standards Organization (ISO) 31000:2018, Risk Management Principles and Guidelines.
 The ISO framework is globally recognized and respected and is utilized by a wide variety of public and private organizations.
-ISO defines risk as “the effect of uncertainty on objectives.”

 Open All

-USF’s Board of Trustees is committed to cultivating an environment that supports innovative, risk-informed decision-making as we work together to achieve our objectives.
+USF’s Board of Trustees and President are committed to cultivating an environment that supports innovative, risk-informed decision-making as we work together to achieve our objectives.

-The VP of Business and Finance is accountable for implementing the ERM program and working collaboratively with the Enterprise Risk Committee and Director of Risk Management to provide updates to the Board of Trustees on the progress of the ERM program.
+The Vice President and Chief Financial Officer is accountable for implementing this framework and working collaboratively with the Enterprise Risk Committee and Director of Risk Management to provide updates to the Board of Trustees and President on the progress of the ERM program.

 The Director of Risk Management is responsible for cultivating and promoting a culture that values and actively practices ERM.

 The Provost, Deans, Department Heads, and Faculty are expected to incorporate the ERM process into decision-making and operational processes.
-Existing and new risk management activities at USF will align with the ERM program.
+Existing and new risk management activities at USF will align with this framework.

 Risk Culture and Governance

-• Receiving annual confirmation from the VP of Business and Finance that the ERM program continues to be implemented and that key risks are identified, prioritized; and
+• Receiving quarterly confirmation from the Director of Risk Management that the ERM framework continues to be implemented and that key risks are identified, prioritized, and treated in accordance with this ERM framework;

 • Assisting the Enterprise Risk Committee with establishing USF’s risk-taking view, prioritizing risks, and validating expectations; and